 All ADB Commands List Directory

-There are only a handful of commands listed in the official adb documentation, but with additional arguments and parameters, that number could go very high.
-You can save this ADB cheat sheet guide for whenever you want to perform any debugging action on your device.
+There are only a handful of base commands listed in the official adb documentation, but with arguments and parameters, the practical combinations are huge.
+You can save this ADB cheat sheet guide for whenever you want to perform debugging actions on your device.

-Before you can use ADB commands, you need to install Android USB drivers, enable USB debugging on your Android device and install the ADB tools on your computer.
-Once you have set up everything, you can open a terminal or command prompt window and type adb followed by the command you want to execute.
+Before you can run any commands, you need to install Android USB drivers, enable USB debugging (often called ADB debugging) on your Android device and install ADB tools on your computer.

 adb devices

-command provides a list of devices that are currently connected to your computer.
+The adb devices command provides a list of devices currently connected to your computer.

 Example: